RihabGorsan/Tensorflow-From-Graph-to-Eager-mode-/README.md

-# Tensorflow-From-Graph-to-Eager-mode-
+# Tensorflow-From-Graph-to-Eager-mode
-Content for Tensorflow Eager Execution workshop
+Content for Tensorflow Eager Execution workshop at devfest GDG Carthage.
+Objective: Understand how to migrate code from Tensorflow Graph mode to Tensorflow Eager mode to build a neural network architecture, train it and evaluate it.